tlimpanont/cra-typescript-lint/README.md

   ]
 }
 ```
+5. Don't use `eslint --fix` to auto-fix your code without knowing what your're auto-fixing.
+It's better to manually fix the issues based on the recommendation you see in the lint output terminal.
+We should understand the issues and learn how to fix it.
+In addition, most auto-fix `eslint --fix` issues are often stylistic which are already solved by prettier.

 # The final recommendation
 - Displaying Lint output in your editor by installing and enabling ESLint and StyLint plugins.